Yiangos01/ADE2017/WR.md

 ## Data mining on twitter - ADE2016
 ## Yiangos Georgiou
 #
+### 19/1/2017-26/2/2017
+    *Visualize dataset's feature
+    *starting a map/reduce procedure in order to calculate the values of twitter's feature *Naive Bayes algorith
+### 10/2/2017-17/2/2017
+    *Manually categorize topics
 ### 30/1/2017-9/2/2017
     *Manually categorize topics on categories
     *working on classification algorithms